Little Monsters (2019 film): Plot

-That night, while Teddy and the children are asleep, Dave and Miss Caroline talk to each other.
-Dave tells her about how his father left him when he was young and that only his sister was there for him.
-Miss Caroline reveals that she is no longer engaged, as her fiancé had cheated on her with a coworker, and that she only wears the ring to keep single fathers away.
+That night, while Teddy and the children are asleep, Dave tells Audrey about how his father left him when he was young and that only his sister was there for him.
+Audrey reveals that she is no longer engaged, as her fiancé had cheated on her with a co-worker, and that she only wears the ring to keep her pupils' fathers away.

-The next day, the military plans to bomb the gift shop the children are in and destroy the zombies to prevent an outbreak.
+The next day, the children wake up and begin complaining, so David sings Neil Diamond's "Sweet Caroline", getting the children involved when he changes the chorus to Miss Caroline.
+Meanwhile, the military plans to bomb the gift shop the children are in to destroy the zombies and prevent a breakout.
 The survivors decide to get a large vehicle and drive to safety.
-Teddy and Dave attempt to get Teddy's McGiggle Mobile, but Teddy betrays Dave before he is eaten by a zombie hidden in the van.
-Dave is forced to climb on top of the van to avoid being eaten, and makes one last call to his sister before his phone is knocked out of his hands.
-When all seems lost, Felix arrives driving a tractor and saves Dave, and together they rescue Miss Caroline and the children.
-As they drive to safety, they discover that the zombies respond to the music Miss Caroline plays.
+Teddy and Dave attempt to get Teddy's McGiggle Mobile, but Teddy betrays Dave, and is then killed by the crew member who plays his sidekick Frogsie, who has become a zombie.
+Dave is forced to climb on top of the van to avoid being eaten.
+When all seems lost, Felix arrives driving a tractor and saves Dave, and together they rescue Audrey and the children.
+As they drive to safety, they discover that the zombies respond to the music Audrey plays.
 They eventually reach the military and escape just as the farm is bombed.
 The zombies following them are gunned down by the army.

-Dave and Miss Caroline share a kiss before they and the kids are taken away and placed in quarantine for 48 hours in case of infection.
-The final scene shows Dave, Miss Caroline, and the kids singing Taylor Swift’s "Shake It Off," which Dave previously hated, as the kids' parents watch on with tears of joy in their eyes.
+Dave and Audrey share a kiss before they and the kids are taken away and placed in quarantine for 48 hours in case of infection.
+The final scene shows Dave, Audrey, and the kids singing Taylor Swift's "Shake It Off", which Dave previously hated, as the kids' parents watch on with tears of joy in their eyes.